“My face is burning!” I yelled as we were running through the storm of swirling wind and snow. “This might not have been a good idea.”

 I can appreciate the struggle.
 I can be thankful.
 I can keep going.

+I can.
 Even if it is hard.

 I was cold and wet but I had succeeded.

 I had learned a lesson.
 Many lessons.

 “So Shadrach, Meshach and Abednego came out of the fire, and the satraps, prefects, governors and royal advisers crowded around them.
 They saw that the fire had not harmed their bodies, nor was a hair of their heads singed; their robes were not scorched, and there was no smell of fire on them.Then Nebuchadnezzar said, “Praise be to the God of Shadrach, Meshach and Abednego, who has sent his angel and rescued his servants!”
 Daniel 3:26-28